 While Sunday is a holiday, like in most cities in the world, it’s a relatively new weekend in Dubai.
 The change was made beginning January 2022, and some other emirates like Sharjah still have the weekend beginning on Friday.
 Fridays are important because on Friday afternoons practicing Muslims visit their neighborhood mosques to offer prayers with the rest of the community.
 So, many offices might be working only on Friday mornings and have the rest of the day off.

-Don’t panic!
-You’ll still get your two days off at the weekend.
-While Sunday is a holiday in most cities in the west, in Dubai most people’s working weeks start on Sunday and run until Thursday, giving you Friday and Saturday off.
+When the weather is good, between October and April, the weekend is the perfect time to take day trips from Dubai and explore nature, outdoors, culture, and cities in the other emirates, like Ras Al Khaimah and Abu Dhabi.
 It might take a while to get used to being productive on a Sunday, but you’ll still be working the same number of days per week, so it’s just a small adjustment.

 You’re not alone

 As an expat living in Dubai, you might be worried about feeling lonely and missing your family, social circle and community, but know that you will be far from alone.
 As more than 80% of the city’s population is made up of expats, i.e. people who have, like you, arrived to study or work towards a better life or find opportunities, it is quite easy to find your new tribe or community, as Dubai residents are very open-minded and welcoming.

 This makes it a hugely multicultural city where you can meet new people and make friends from all over the world.
 It also means that there’s less pressure to become fluent in Arabic as a large proportion of the city speak English, although it’s always good to learn the local language.